kew-myco/its_glue/README.md

 If you have queries, comments, suggestions or questions about the pipeline please submit them to the **Discussions** tab.
 Hopefully this way we can build up something of a community FAQ.

+## Citing / Crediting

+I haven't really figured this bit out yet, but if you use this pipeline or data produced using it, please credit me in some way - I suppose either through authorship (if appropriate) or citing (for now) this page